Allan Stewart (politician): Career

 He was a lecturer in Political Economy at St. Andrews before standing unsuccessfully for the Dundee East constituency in 1970.
 He was briefly a councillor in the London Borough of Bromley in the mid-1970s.
 In the 1970s, he also acted as the Secretary of the Confederation of British Industry.

 He was elected MP for East Renfrewshire in 1979.
 His maiden speech as an MP was in support of a motion to repeal the Scotland Act 1978, which would have established a new devolved Scottish Assembly.
 He served on the Scottish Affairs Select Committee for 2 years.
-He continued as MP for the East Refrewshire area in its successor Eastwood from 1983 until 1997.
+He continued as MP for the East Renfrewshire area in its successor Eastwood from 1983 until 1997.
 He served two periods as Under-Secretary of State for Scotland at the Scottish Office from 1981 to 1986, and from 1990 to 1995.
 He was responsible initially for health, home affairs and environment at the Scottish Office.
 After 1983, he was responsible for industry and education at the Scottish Office until he left the position in 1986.
 One of his final acts, while responsible for education in Scotland, was to order the phased closure of Leith Nautical College in 1986.

 From 1990, he assumed responsibility for the community charge at the Scottish Office.
 He was described politically as an advocate of Free market ideas and a supporter of Thatcherism ideology.

 Stewart was forced to resign his ministerial post after an incident in February 1995, when he brandished a pickaxe at demonstrators who were protesting at the construction of the M77 motorway.
 He was subsequently fined £200 by the Paisley Sheriff Court for breach of the peace and was forced to give up his position in the Scottish Office.

 In March 1997, Stewart was hospitalised, in Dykebar Hospital, Paisley, after suffering a nervous breakdown and due to accusations about his personal life.
 He stood down, not seeking re-election to Parliament in the general election held on 1 May that year, and subsequently retired altogether from politics.
 Stewart died in December 2016 at the age of 74.